-Raise your hand if you’re in serious need of comfort – coz I’ve got the answer right here.
+Raise your hand if you’re in serious need of comfort – coz I’ve got your answer right here.
+It’s like a big, warm hug.
 It’s Chicken & Biscuit Casserole (It’s like a pot pie with biscuits on top) and it might not cure all your issues, but for just a while at least, it’s gonna transport you to your happy place.

 About Chicken & Biscuit Casserole: